 I talked to a lot of people in the VIP room which made it fun.
-I sold my signed David Blaine card deck to one of the aspiring magicians there (for $20 – I think it was worth $40, but I wanted to give him a discount).
+I sold my signed David Blaine card deck to one of the aspiring magicians there.
 In the VIP bag, you get the signed deck of cards, a mini black-and-white poster (I stepped on mine when I put it under my seat and ripped it), a cool black baseball cap with the DB logo (I’m wearing mine right now and it is comfy and cute!), plus the tote bag which is black canvas.
 We were supposed to also get a special laminated VIP badge and a laminated ticket that you can keep as a souvenir but the show guides told us a bunch of stuff got stolen!
 I guess from a truck parked outside the venue in Colorado Springs.
 They are going to mail them to us later, someone said.

 What is David Blaine like IN PERSON?